Robb Wolf on FDA Cholesterol Reversal || Louder With Crowder

 Yes.

-So now they have you doing what some people would see as more traditional, right, Rob?
+So now they have you doing what some people would see as more traditional, right, Rob, like more traditional dieting, calorie restriction, but not necessarily looking at the food groups.

-What would you do with Fun Dip to make him the best Fun Dip he can be?
+What would you do with Fundip to make him the best Fundip he can be?

-You know, the key with this stuff, and it gets a little geeky, but we need to find foods that you just really can't overeat with.
+Well, you know, the key with this stuff, and it gets a little geeky, but we need to find foods that you just really can't overeat with.

-And so we were talking about, you know, the majestic Cheeto here a minute, or just maybe we need to call them orange cheese puffs so that we don't have undue branding applied to that.
+And so we were talking about, you know, the majestic Cheeto here in a minute, or just maybe we need to call them orange cheese puffs so that we don't have undue branding applied to that.

 If we move towards simple meals, simple plates, then it becomes very difficult to overeat on that.

-The things that we find is that people say that they become bored and kind of woven into our genetics is this thing called palate fatigue.
+But one of the things that we find is that people say that they become bored and kind of woven into our genetics is this thing called palate fatigue.

 Like we just get bored with the stuff that's in front of us.